Guillermo-Hidalgo-Gadea/Seminar-ComputationalEthology/_sources/intro.md

 :::{note}
-The content of this book will be expanded and updated throughout the course!
+The content of this book will be updated throughout the course and may be subject to changes!
 :::

 The content was developed by [Guillermo Hidalgo Gadea](https://GuillermoHidalgoGadea.com) and is available as open source educational resource on [GitHub](https://github.com/Guillermo-Hidalgo-Gadea/Seminar-ComputationalEthology), licensed under the MIT License.